confluentinc/ksql/docs/developer-guide/udf.rst

     enables aggregating results.
 When you implement a custom aggregate function, it's called a *User-Defined Aggregate Function (UDAF)*.

+Table function (UDTF)
-.. note:: Tabular functions, which take one input row and return *N* output
+    A table function that takes one input row and returns zero or more output rows.
-          values, aren't supported.
+    No state is retained between function calls.
+When you implement a custom table function, it's called a *User-Defined Table Function (UDTF)*.

 Implement a Custom Function
 ***************************

 Follow these steps to create your custom functions:

 #.
-Write your UDF or UDAF class in Java.
+Write your UDF, UDAF or UDTF class in Java.

    * If your Java class is a UDF, mark it with the ``@UdfDescription`` and ``@Udf`` annotations.
    * If your class is a UDAF, mark it with the ``@UdafDescription`` and ``@UdafFactory`` annotations.
+   * If your class is a UDTF, mark it with the ``@UdtfDescription`` and ``@UdtfFactory`` annotations.

    For more information, see :ref:`example-udf-class` and :ref:`example-udaf-class`.